locvx1234/Linux-Tutorial/samba_server.md

 server string = My SMB Server %v
 ; NetBIOS name as the Linux machine will appear in Windows clients netbios name = MYSMBSERVER
-; interfaces where the service is listening to interfaces = lo ens32
+; interfaces where the service is listening: localhost and ens32 interfaces interfaces = lo ens32
-; permitted hosts to use the Samba server hosts allow = 127.
+; permitted hosts to use the Samba server: localhost and all host belonging to 10.10.10.0/24 subnet hosts allow = 127.
 10.10.10.
 ; protocol version
 max protocol = SMB3